Classical music: Renaissance

-The Renaissance era was from 1400 to 1600.
-It was characterized by greater use of instrumentation, multiple interweaving melodic lines, and the use of the first bass instruments.
+The musical Renaissance era lasted from 1400 to 1600.
+It was characterized by greater use of instrumentation, multiple interweaving melodic lines, and the use of earlier forms of bass instruments.
 Social dancing became more widespread, so musical forms appropriate to accompanying dance began to standardize.
 It is in this time that the notation of music on a staff and other elements of musical notation began to take shape.
 This invention made possible the separation of the composition of a piece of music from its transmission; without written music, transmission was oral, and subject to change every time it was transmitted.
 With a musical score, a work of music could be performed without the composer's presence.
 The invention of the movable-type printing press in the 15th century had far-reaching consequences on the preservation and transmission of music.

 Many instruments originated during the Renaissance; others were variations of, or improvements upon, instruments that had existed previously.
 Some have survived to the present day; others have disappeared, only to be re-created in order to perform music on period instruments.
 As in the modern day, instruments may be classified as brass, strings, percussion, and woodwind.
 Brass instruments in the Renaissance were traditionally played by professionals who were members of Guilds and they included the slide trumpet, the wooden cornet, the valveless trumpet and the sackbut.
 Stringed instruments included the viol, the rebec, the harp-like lyre, the hurdy-gurdy, the lute, the guitar, the cittern, the bandora, and the orpharion.
 Keyboard instruments with strings included the harpsichord and the clavichord.
 Percussion instruments include the triangle, the Jew's harp, the tambourine, the bells, the rumble-pot, and various kinds of drums.
 Woodwind instruments included the double-reed shawm (an early member of the oboe family), the reed pipe, the bagpipe, the transverse flute, the recorder, the dulcian, and the crumhorn.
 Simple pipe organs existed, but were largely confined to churches, although there were portable varieties.
 Printing enabled the standardization of descriptions and specifications of instruments, as well as instruction in their use.